During the six weeks I lived in the Bhagsu village of Dharamshala, trekking in Dharamshala was one of my favorite activities.

 - Is Dharamshala safe for hiking solo or in a group?
 Other general tips.

 - Responsible Tourism – A general appeal to all those who visit Himachal for doing treks in Dharamshala.

 Hiking between Bhagsu, Dharamkot, and Mcleodganj – Most connected villages in Dharamshala

 While Bhagasu and Dharamkot are villages in Dharamshala, Mcleodganj is a small town adjacent to the Dharamshala city and falls under the Dharamshala district.

 The curvy and bumpy paths connecting the three places doesn’t allow many motorable vehicles to pass.
 You cannot take a cab to Upper Bhagsu.
 Walking is the only option.
 Similarly, you cannot drive from Dharamkot to Bhagsu.
 You will have to walk.

 Although there is a road connecting lower Bhagsu and Dharamkot to Mcleodganj, I always walked to Mcleodganj.
 There are two trails to Mcleodganj from Dharamkot — one that goes from the left of the Vipassana meditation center in Dharamkot and the ones that go from the right of the meditation center.
 The right one is a shortcut.

 Both the walks are beautiful but I liked the shortcut better for it was quieter.
 If you can’t find these, ask the local auto-rickshaws near the vipassana center.

-The deodar forest that walks along with you on the road from Dharamkot to Mcleodganj has many amazing places to sit and listen to the birds.
+The deodar forest that walks along with you on the road from Dharamkot to Mcleodganj has many amazing patches to sit and listen to the birds.
 Find them.